I've seen these kind of angel wings on places like Pinterest, but never thought I would attempt them. Sure, they're cute, but why?

 Painting or staining them white, then using wax to create an aged appearance seemed to me the most desirable method for the look I wanted to achieve - kind of shabby chic and primitive.

-I used a dark wax, like this one from my affiliate.
+I used a dark wax, like this one from Amazon.

 Even though this project took me a long time to finish, they're finally done and displayed on the wall.
 Ideally, they'll be hung over my bed, or maybe the mantel.